juancabrera/three60/README.md

 hat = new three60();
 hat.init("hat", "./hat/frame-{i}.jpg", 72);
  ```
-The first argument is the container id, the second is the path to the pool of images and the third one is the total number of images (or frames).
+The first argument is the canvas id, the second is the path of the pool of images and the third one is the total number of images (or frames).
 The "{i}" in the second parameter represents the number on the image's name, in this case it's from 1 to 72.

 ### Demo
 [http://juancabrera.github.io/three60/](http://juancabrera.github.io/three60/)